Spiral (character): Freedom Force

+2000s

+Just prior to the "House of M" storyline, Spiral and Mojo attack the X-Men, transforming them into their X-Babies form, but are defeated.

-In the X-Force: Shatterstar miniseries, Spiral is revealed to have conquered an alternate timeline and referred to herself as "The Apocalypse".
-She managed to kill most of that Earth's heroes, and only Cable and some of his X-Force/New Mutants allies were left.
-Spiral had kidnapped that universe's Sunspot and tortured him by raping him until his rescue.
+In the miniseries X-Force: Shatterstar, Spiral is revealed to have conquered an alternate timeline and referred to herself as "The Apocalypse", killing most heroes, with only Cable and some of his X-Force/New Mutants allies left.
 It is implied that, with the aid of Shatterstar, Spiral was defeated and returned to Mojo's services.
 She later attacks the X-Men together with Mojo, but is defeated once again.

 Spiral and Mojo are among the nine criminal geniuses whom Beast seeks out to reverse the effects of the 2005 storyline "Decimation".

-Later, Spiral teleports to Beast, claiming that Mojo was displeased with the fact mutants are now an endangered species and, while Beast asks for her help, Mojo demands it.
-Spiral comments that science is blinding him to find the real solution to answer how to save mutantkind.
-Spiral tells him that energy dances its way through everything, keeping her out, that it is beyond anything her Body Shoppe can simply fix, and that the death of mutants was not caused by science, and it would not be saved by science.
+However, Spiral explains that she cannot help, due to the Decimation not being the cause of science.

+Sisterhood of Mutants
-While repairing Lady Deathstrike after the events of Messiah Complex, Spiral is approached by the Red Queen and agrees to join her Sisterhood of Mutants.

-After a brief confrontation with Domino, the Sisterhood steal Kwannon's corpse from her grave in Tokyo.
-Madelyne Pryor performs a ceremony with Spiral's assistance, transferring the soul of the kidnapped Psylocke back into her original body.
+While repairing Lady Deathstrike after the events of "Messiah Complex", Spiral joins the Red Queen's Sisterhood of Mutants.
+The Sisterhood kidnap Psylocke and steal Kwannon's corpse from her grave in Tokyo.
+The Red Queen and Spiral transfer the soul of the kidnapped Psylocke back into her original body.
 Later, the Sisterhood take on the X-Men.
-Spiral seriously injures Nightcrawler and Colossus while the Red Queen goes and fetches a lock of Jean Grey's hair from Wolverine's room before teleporting the Sisterhood back to base.
+Spiral seriously injures Nightcrawler and Colossus before the Sisterhood retreat.

 Back at base, the Sisterhood split up, leaving the Mastermind sisters and Psylocke behind while Spiral and the rest of the Sisterhood go to Jean Grey's burial site.
-Spiral takes on Northstar and when Pryor is defeated, Spiral grabs the rest of the Sisterhood—Lady Deathstrike, Chimera, Lady Mastermind, and Martinique Jason—and escapes with them.
+When Pryor is defeated by the X-Men, Spiral teleports away with the remainder of the team.